DFE-Digital/architecture/standards/common-definitions.md

 Activities should describe what happens, but not how it happens, by whom or with what.
 So, we’d use ‘notifying someone’ rather than ‘sending a letter’ and ‘making a decision’ rather than ‘casework’.

 Example, a claims advisor deciding how much someone’s insurance claim is worth.

+<a name="feature"></a>
+### Feature ###

+Features are specific activities or tasks (outcomes) that services or products can deliver.
+Certain features might be differentiating factors between services and products; they might help you decide which is the right product for you to use.

+For example, features common to popular collaboration software products might include things like video conferencing, voice calling, chat or instant messaging.
+Similarly, the 'Explore Careers' product within the National Careers Service has a job search feature, with which users can drill down into the details of different jobs, to help them understand if that's a good career choice for them.
+This differs from a job search feature on a recruitment website, for example, that displays live vacancies for a particular job.

 <a name="technology"></a>